Education for Sustainable Development

 • Development of a sustainability campus trail

-The Environmental Sustainability Team have also funded and supported a number of student-led projects, including the Salford Swap Shop, Salford Climate Cafe, as well as several wildlife and sustainable art workshops.
+The Sustainability Team have also funded and supported extra-curricular student-led projects, including the Salford Swap Shop, Salford Climate Cafe, and several wildlife and sustainable art workshops.

 Widening Participation and Outreach